netscaler/cloud-native-getting-started/gcp/anthos/apigw/PERSONA_DEVELOPER.md

 **NOTE**
 In this demonstration, the kubectl binary and local files are used to deploy the application and configure all API Gateway policies.
 In production scenarios, other deployment methods would likely be in place, such as a GitOps approach as provided from Google Anthos Configuration Management.
 In that case all these configurations would be stored in Git and automatically synced in GKE.

+For the purpose of this demonstration zsh has been used.
+Please skip commands (noglob, etc.) not relevant to your bash.
+Also jq has been used for properly format of responses.
+Please skip also this or install on your system.

 **Important**
 Please note that ADC VPX security features require ADC to be licensed.
 After ADC VPX is in place, please make sure to follow the steps required to apply your license in one of the various ways that are supported.
 For simplicity, for this demonstration we are [Using a standalone Citrix ADC VPX license](lab-automation/Licensing.md).
 For production deployment scenarios you are encouraged to apply different licensing schemes.
 - [Licensing overview](https://docs.citrix.com/en-us/citrix-adc/current-release/licensing.html)